DalavanCloud/sheens/README.md

 (the arbitrary) order, and go with the first set of bindings that works.
 That's what the current implementations do, I think.

+This code supports an experimental branches feature that allows the machine to transition to another node if the current time is later than the time given by a specified binding.
+Branches can include an optional `moveOn` structure, which has two properties: `after` and `to`.
+The value of `after` should be a binding that has a Go `time.Time` value or an RFC3339 string representing a time, and the `to` value should name a node.
+If the machine is asked to advance from the node with `moveOn` and if the current time is after the `after` time, then the machine will transition to the node named by `to`.
+In this case, no branche are actually cosidered, and any pending message is not consumed.
+Note that this "move on" facility doesn't work autonomously.
+You have to kick the machine to get it to move on, so this facility is more of a fallback (say for the situations when messages are lost).
+Note also that there are other ways to deal with similar contingencies.

 ## Discussion